adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 > "In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes."

-Upon 'navigating', the application will need to a way of storing and retrieving 'pages' from a cache.
+Upon 'navigating', the application will need a method of storing and retrieving 'pages' from a cache.
 Unless of course we want to slow down the speed of loading 'pages', which is *meant* to be a significant benefit of SPAs.
-Storage could be memory, local (or session) storage, client-side database or cookies.
+Storage could be memory, local (or session) storage, client-side database and cookies.

 **Note: The words 'navigating' and 'pages' are in quotes because SPAs, by definition don't have the concept of navigation and pages in the traditional sense.
 Quotes will be discarded for brevity going forward.**